William R. Howard: Personal life

 Howard married his college sweetheart, Lucy Moore in 1952, and the couple had three sons.
 He was known as an avid collector of sports cars, antique automobiles and motorcycles, and continued to fly his own aircraft throughout most of his life.

 Awards and honors

 Howard was the recipient of many personal awards and honors throughout his career, including Alumnus of the Year by George Washington University, and CEO of the year by Financial World Magazine.
 Aviation Week Magazine nominated him as a significant contributor to aerospace in 1983, for his hub concept which turned Piedmont into one of the success stories of deregulation.
 In 1984, he was chosen to be the honorary starter of the Daytona 500.

 Howard also served as a board member for many companies and organizations throughout his career, including the Air Transport Association, Embry Riddle Aeronautical University, Wachovia Bank, Republic Steel, and First Travel Corp.

 Death

-Howard passed away at Northeast Georgia Medical Center in Gainesville, Georgia on January 17, 2009.
-He is buried at Forsyth Memorial Park in Winston-Salem, North Carolina.
+Howard died at Northeast Georgia Medical Center in Gainesville, Georgia on January 17, 2009.